Best Contact Lenses for Brown Eyes

 If you want coloured contact lenses solely for cosmetic purposes, however, you will still need a prescription and contact lens fitting, to make sure your eyes are healthy and to determine the correct fit of a contact lens, your contact lens fitting will also include a handling session so once you get your lenses in your eye you will also be able to get them out.

 Coloured contact lenses need the same care and attention as regular contact lenses This means throwing lenses away once they pass their expiration date, only washing lenses in pre-approved solution, and taking out your contact lenses before showering, swimming, and sleeping.
-The NHS has a great quick guide to contact lens care, if you want more information about insertion or removal of contact lenses or contact lenses in general then check out our contact lens related article.
+The NHS has a great quick guide to contact lens care, if you want more information about the insertion or removal of contact lenses or contact lenses in general then check out our contact lens related article.

-If you want to change your eye colour completely the best coloured contact lenses for brown eyes are Freshlook Colors, these a monthly wear lens so need removing, cleaning and storing every evening and are thrown away after 1 month, they are an opaque lens offering 6 beautiful colour choices.
+If you want to change your eye colour completely the best coloured contact lenses for brown eyes are Freshlook Colors, these a monthly wear lens that needs removing, cleaning and storing every evening and is thrown away after 1 month, they are opaque lenses offering 6 beautiful colour choices.